-Activision finally unveiled Call of Duty: Vanguard and fans everywhere are wondering if it will come to PS4 and Xbox One or have next-gen upgrades for those consoles but one thing we know for sure is that the chances of a Vanguard Nintendo Switch port are slim-to-none.
+With the launch of Call of Duty: Vanguard just one week away, we now know that the game will be launching on PS4 and Xbox One and the next-gen upgrades that are available, but one thing we know for sure is that the chances of a Vanguard Nintendo Switch port are slim-to-none.

 Sure, the Warzone reveal could've shocked us all by revealing Call of Duty: Vanguard for Nintendo Switch with a solid framerate, but considering how we’ve yet to see a COD game on the handheld/console hybrid, it’s doubtful that Vanguard will be the first game to break that streak.

 Is Call of Duty: Vanguard Coming to Nintendo Switch?

 To be fair, there are a number of impressive first-person shooters on Nintendo Switch like Doom: Eternal and Wolfenstein II: The New Colossus, but those aren’t published by Activision and don't increase the chances for Call of Duty: Vanguard to come to this system.

 We have seen a number of quality Activision ports on the Nintendo Switch, like Crash Bandicoot 4: It’s About Time and Diablo III: Eternal Collection but it seems that the publisher has no interest in porting Call of Duty: Vanguard.

 Still, given the company’s history with Nintendo Switch ports, we doubt that a Call of Duty game is high on their list of priorities, especially if they have plans to bring in Overwatch 2 or Diablo 4.

 While Vanguard won't be arriving onto the Switch anytime soon, the game will be launching on November 5th across PlayStation 4/5, Xbox Series S|X, and PC.
 For more intel, find everything you need to know about the campaign and Zombies in our dedicated hubs containing all the latest news and information.